-James Goldstone is a fund manager at Invesco.
-Based in Henley-on-Thames, James was appointed Deputy Manager of The Edinburgh Investment Trust plc in July 2016 and manages UK equity pension and pan-European equity mandates including Invesco Perpetual Select Trust plc and Keystone Investment Trust plc.
+James Goldstone, based in Henley-on-Thames, was appointed Deputy Manager of The Edinburgh Investment Trust plc in July 2016 and manages UK equity and pan-European equity mandates including Invesco Perpetual Select Trust plc and Keystone Investment Trust plc.
 Prior to joining Invesco in August 2012, James was co-head of pan-European sales at Banco Espirito Santo in London.
 James began his career in pan-European equity sales at Credit Lyonnais in 2001 and went on, via HSBC and Dresdner Kleinwort, to specialise in UK equity sales.
 James graduated with a First Class Honours Degree in French from Manchester University.